akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Sharing the KafkaProducer instance

 The underlying `KafkaProducer` (@javadoc[Kafka API](org.apache.kafka.clients.producer.KafkaProducer)) is thread safe and sharing a single producer instance across streams will generally be faster than having multiple instances.
+You cannot share `KafkaProducer` with the Transactional flows and sinks.

 To create a `KafkaProducer` from the Kafka connector settings described [above](#settings), the `ProducerSettings` contains the factory methods @scala[`createKafkaProducerAsync`]@java[`createKafkaProducerCompletionStage`] and `createKafkaProducer` (blocking for asynchronous enriching).